 STRATEGY METHODS GAUGING SUCCESS RESOURCES What strategies will we pursue as part of this Priority?
 What does this strategy entail?
-How will we know if this strategy is making a difference?
-Include points that will occur during the year that will be helpful in gauging success.
+What specifically will we look for during the year to know that this strategy is having the desired impact (this could include qualitative or quantitative data)?
 What resources (Schedule, Space, Money, Processes, Individuals) are necessary to support these strategies?
-Create an RtI team at each building.
+Create an Rtl team at each building.
 This team shall consist of key stakeholders and meet regularly.
-The following individuals shall be identified and tasked with serving on the building RtI team: Building Principal AIS Instructor School Psychologist Classroom Teacher(S) OT/PT/Speech Therapist (when applicable) Designated PPS Representative This team should meet on a monthly basis (at minimum) to discuss interventions, review data, and make a determination on next appropriate steps.
-Increased utilization of prescribed academic support modifications/strategies Students meeting goals/standards as outlined by the Rtl team Increased achievement in overall academic progress and on benchmarking assessments by students involved in the Rtl process Ongoing commitment by members serving on the RtI team Appropriate training for members serving on the RtI team Appropriate data/benchmarking tools to track and evaluate student progress

-- The district must select a team of individuals who will coordinate their efforts to attend RtI team meetings at each building. - These members will observe meetings and take detailed notes to bring back to the RtI review team for evaluation/comparison. - The RtI review team will use all collected data/information to identify best practices, incorporate them into a uniform RtI model, and communicate this model to appropriate district personnel.
+The following individuals shall be identified and tasked with serving on the building Rtl team: Building Principal AIS Instructor School Psychologist Classroom Teacher(S) OT/PT/Speech Therapist (when applicable) Designated PPS Representative This team should meet on a monthly basis (at minimum) to discuss interventions, review data, and make a determination on next appropriate steps.
+Increased utilization of prescribed academic support modifications/strategies Students meeting goals/standards as outlined by the Rtl team Increased achievement in overall academic progress and on benchmarking assessments by students involved in the Rtl process Ongoing commitment by members serving on the RtI team Appropriate training for members serving on the RtI team Appropriate data/benchmarkin g tools to track and evaluate student progress Create an internal district RtI review team tasked with observing building level RtI team meetings to identify best practices.
+The district must select a team of individuals who will coordinate their efforts to attend RtI team meetings at each building.
+These members will observe meetings and take detailed notes to bring back to the RtI The Rtl review team attends Rtl team meetings and identifies best practices.
+The Rtl review team creates a working, uniform, Rtl model that may be implemented in each building.
+Ongoing commitment by members serving on the Rtl review team Access to building Rtl team schedules review team for evaluation/comparison.
+The RtI review team will use all collected data/information to identify best practices, incorporate them into a uniform RtI model, and communicate Access to building level achievement/benc hmarking data Training on Rtl processes/best practices Access to outside this model to appropriate district personnel. district Rtl models.